Book Tour and Activities on the Go!

 Reporting time at ISBT Bus stop Dehradun is 07:00 AM.

-Reach Pantwari village and start the first day of your trek to Nag Tibba Peak.
+Reach Pantwari village via Nainbagh.
+Get freshen up, have lunch in a hotel and then start the first leg of your trek to Nag Tibba base camp.

-Upon arrival at Nag Tibba Peak, get served with hot lip-smacking dinner.
+Upon arrival at Nag Tibba base camp, get served with hot tea and snacks followed by lip-smacking dinner.

 Early morning, wake up to the mesmerizing beauty and fill yourself with breakfast.